kuyugama/addon-system/README.md

 del module
 addon.unload_module()

-# In case of usage ModuleInterface it will try to unload
+# In case of usage ModuleInterface, it will try to unload
 # all used modules by this addon(addon's module must return
-# list of the modules in on_load method)
+# a list of the modules in on_load method)
 interface = addon.interface(ModuleInterface)

 # Will try to unload all used modules by its addon